 Facebook is probably the primary way people have reconnected to long-lost childhood and high school friends.
 Once you’ve created an account and started to add people you know to your “Friends” list, Facebook starts to suggest people who have a number of common mutual friends with you.

 In addition, you can search for people right on Facebook and they will try to match you with people that are connected to your existing pool of friends, which tends to work a little better than a regular Google or Bing search.
 You’ll even often have the option to see a picture of the person to make sure you’ve found the right one.
 However, not everyone uses Facebook and – while there is an option to include maiden names in an account – not everyone does; many don’t even use their real names.
 So, while it’s a great place to start, it’s not always going to work.

 LinkedIn is a professional networking site and many people use it for professional networking, job hunting, etc. People are much more likely to use their real names and include a proper profile picture with LinkedIn and their resumes can help confirm you’ve found the right person.

 The only surefire way to find people online is using a dedicated people finder website like USA Trace.
 With deep access to many sources, USA Trace is able to link all known information about a person (past addresses, maiden names, etc.) so that – even with a last known name and state of residence, you can find someone instantly.

-You’ll receive a current address, phone number and a ton of other public records information – including marriage records, criminal records, etc. (which might help you determine if you want to try to reconnect!).
+You’ll receive a current address, phone number and a ton of other public records information – including marriage records, criminal records, etc.

 Unlike the other ways to find someone online, a full people finder service isn’t free (unlimited searches start at around $10), but you can get free preview information to ensure you’re going to get your money’s worth.
 You can even try it below: